On this page:

 2. What are the hourly requirements for the clinical courses?

-For NURS 457L , Collaborative Healthcare, a 2 credit course, you allot 6 hours per week to work with agency on a group project.
+For NURS 457L Ldrshp & Tran to Prac Practicu (2) , a 2 credit course, you allot 6 hours per week to work with agency on a group project.
 You may opt to complete more than six hours per week to complete your clinical earlier in the semester.
 Students must be prepared for commute time to sites across the island as the community sites are limited.

 3. Can I work and be in the program?

-That depends.
-Some students are able to adjust their work schedule around the clinical courses and their family life.
-It is very difficult with a full time job.
+This program is flexible and may be completed part-time or full-time in 2 semesters.
+RN to BSN students are able to adjust their work schedule around the clinical courses and their family life.
+It can be challenging with a full time job.
 School requires a time commitment both for the online theory courses as well as the clinical courses.
-If you work a Monday through Friday job, you would need to take vacation or arrange with your employer time off to complete the clinical hours during the week
+Depending on your work schedule, you may need to arrange with your employer time off to complete the clinical hours.

 4. Can I live anywhere and apply to the program?